frontity/step-by-step-tutorial/tutorial/part1-creating-a-custom-theme/create-a-frontity-project.md

 # Create a Frontity Project

+{% hint style="info" %}
+☝️ Remember this step-by-step tutorial is progressive and each lesson builds on what was learned before.
+You should therefore work through the tutorial in the order in which it is presented.
+{% endhint %}

 The first thing we are going to do is create a new Frontity project.
 As it's our first time exploring Frontity let's call our project "hello-frontity".

 To create the project, open up your terminal, navigate to the directory where you want to install your new project, and run this command: